Physical distancing measures

 Childminders may wish to consider the following approaches:

-Settings should ensure that risk assessments are updated appropriately for the autumn/winter period, to consider issues around ventilation and heating/warmth that are relevant to their specific environments.
+Settings should ensure that risk assessments are updated appropriately for the season, to consider issues around ventilation and heating/warmth that are relevant to their specific environments.
 They should consider areas of the setting where air flow (including pockets of stagnant air in occupied spaces) and/or temperature may be problematic, and the strategies that may be used to address these issues and mitigate risks appropriately.

 The primary effective method of increasing natural ventilation remains the opening of external doors, vents and windows.